Chinese Cambodians: Cantonese

 The Cantonese are also known as "Chen-Kantang" in Khmer language.
-They made up the largest Chinese sub-group in Cambodia between the 17th century until the early 20th century. lived mainly in the city.
+They made up the largest Chinese sub-group in Cambodia between the 17th century until the early 20th century and lived mainly in the city.
 About 40% of the Cantonese are concentrated in Phnom Penh, while most of the remainder are found in Banteay Meanchey, Battambang, Kampong Cham, Kampong Chhnang and Kratie where they make up at least 30% of the Chinese populace.
 About 55% of the Cantonese came from the prefectures of Dongguan, Guangzhou and Foshan in the Guangdong province of China.
 In the 1880s and 1890s, Chinese real estate developers of Cantonese origin secured building contracts from the French colonial government, to develop brick-and-concrete shophouses in a programme of urban renewal of modernizing Phnom Penh.

 The Cantonese, who comprised the majority of Chinese Cambodians before the Teochew migrations began in the late 1930s, lived mainly in the city.
 Typically, the Cantonese engaged in transportation and in the skilled construction trades mainly as mechanics or carpenters.